hamax/python-hookboxclient/README.md

 Returns a HookboxClient connected to a remote host.
 In order to allow communication over this socket, `asyncore.loop()` must be called by the client.
+See example.py

 ### HookboxClient.subscribe(channel)
 Subscribes to the channel.

+### HookboxClientSimple(host, port, channel, onPublish)
+Returns a HookboxClientSimple connected to a remote host and subscribed to a channel.
+This one starts a new thread, so you shouldn't call `asyncore.loop()`.
+See example-simple.py